servicerocket-labs/forge-fundamentals/exercise-3.md

    }
    ```

-   Inside the payload property, we have access to the payload that was sent from the frontend.Additionally, the context property has various pieces of information attached that may be useful depending on your need and use case.
+   Inside the payload property, we have access to the payload that was sent from the frontend.
+Additionally, the context property has various pieces of information attached that may be useful depending on your need and use case.

    **Note:** the context values will differ depending on the [module](https://developer.atlassian.com/platform/forge/manifest-reference/modules/).